karlhulme/dsengi/README.md

 should be stored and then replayed later.
 The replay process ensures the database is brought back into a known state.

-- CREATE, ARCHIVE and PATCH instructions can all be repeated because a digest (built from the mutation type, operation id, sequence number and parameters) is written to the document when it is changed or created.
+- CREATE, ARCHIVE, REDACT and PATCH instructions can all be repeated because a digest (built from the mutation type, operation id, sequence number and parameters) is written to the document when it is changed or created.
 When a repeat instruction is issued the presence of the digest will prevent it being applied again.
 The engine will treat these as successful mutations.
 When creating or mutation multiple documents using identical parameters as part of a single operation you must also provide a sequence number or the 2nd update onwards will be ignored.
-Note that a document that is currently archived will not be archived a second time, although this is based on the archived property rather than the digest propery.
 - DELETE instructions can all be repeated because the end result is the same.
 A digest is not written to the file for this.